DEWETRON/OXYGEN-SDK/examples/empty_software_channel/README.rst

   or a new, custom-declared group.
   Please keep in mind, that too many custom-declared groups might clutter the interface and give a bad user experience.

 **$ADD_INSTANCE_DISPLAY_DESCRIPTION$**:
   This description will be shown on the righthand-side of the add-channel-dialog.
   The string does not support control-characters for carriage-return/line-feed.

 -----------------------------------
-Elements in the CmakeLists.txt file
+Elements in the CMakeLists.txt File
 -----------------------------------

 *$LIBNAME$*
+  Name of the project and the resulting .plugin

 *$VS_PROJECT_GUID$*:
-  a GUID, necessary for visual-studio to keep track of files in multi-project-worksapces.
+  A GUID, necessary for Visual Studio to keep track of files in multi-project-workspaces.

-  eg: "5D75B044-B52E-4721-B594-666E3B413FE3"
+  e.g.: "5D75B044-B52E-4721-B594-666E3B413FE3"

 *$PLUGIN_SOURCE_FILES$*:
   Add here all necessary source-files of the plugin.